 Cranfield's AIRC Centre is Multi-Award-Winner

-Our award-winning project -the Aerospace Integrated Research Centre (AIRC) at Cranfield University- has scooped another award, this time at the LABC East Awards.
+Our award-winning project -the Aerospace Integrated Research Centre (AIRC) at Cranfield University- has scooped another award, this time at the LABC Central Awards.

 Our fantastic design team was recognised in the Best Large Commercial Building award category for its work to deliver the £35m centre which is already helping to change the future design of aircraft.
 This is takes us to a grand total of four awards for this project at CPMG Architects, which we’re incredibly proud of.